NelsonMALGAS/NelsonMALGAS/README.md

 **PORFOLIO PROJECT (Next.js)**
 - [Portfolio](https://portfolio-blue-mu-82.vercel.app/)
-- Description: "The Audio Lounge" is a dynamic React project for podcast enthusiasts.
-It offers audio playback, allowing users to explore a vast library of podcasts and curate their podcast collections.
+- Description:  This is a project which displays my portfolio

 **BLOG (NextJS)**
 - [Blog](https://my-blog-ten-sandy.vercel.app/)
-- Description: This is a project which displays my portfolio
+- Description: This is a project which displays my blog posts

 **NextJS EVENTS APP**